 discusses the how important support of the 20x20 initiative is to KPMG.

 “Sport can bring so many benefits to people’s lives”

 KPMG Partner Dominic Mudge shares the role sport has played in his life and the importance of encouraging female grassroots sport.

 Elaine Buckley, Ryle Nugent, Mary O’Connor, Gavin Cumiskey and Cliona O’Leary look at some of the highlights of ‘The Long Road’.

 International strategies and research reports, which aim to improve female participation, acknowledge that the shortage of female role models is a significant factor.
 20x20 was originated and developed by the creative agency Along Came A Spider.
-It will showcase the range and breadth of Irish females involved in sport and sets out to create a measurable cultural shift in our perception of women’s sport so that it will be seen as something strong, valuable and worth celebrating.
-The campaign calls on the people of Ireland and all those involved in Irish sport and physical activity to get behind female sport in a concerted effort to increase media coverage, boost attendances and ultimately, grow involvement in female sport and physical activity by 20% by the end of 2020.
+It showcased the range and breadth of Irish females involved in sport and set out to create a measurable cultural shift in our perception of women’s sport so that it is seen as something strong, valuable and worth celebrating.
+The campaign called on the people of Ireland and all those involved in Irish sport and physical activity to get behind female sport in a concerted effort to increase media coverage, boost attendances and ultimately, grow involvement in female sport and physical activity by 20% by the end of 2020.

 I’m thrilled to be KPMG's 20x20 ambassador and I’m very proud to be involved in this hugely worthwhile initiative that will benefit girls and women in sport across Ireland at every level.